 Don’t vett a writer’s story.
 Fact checking and insisting on a website link or mention in the story is fair.
 Expecting the writer to print what you say is not.
 Most writers are only taking notes, and won’t even start writing the story until after they get home.

-Do expect writers to behave.
+Do expect travel media to behave.
 They may have special requirements, like taking photos, getting interviews and shooting video, but they should not be running the show.
 That’s your job.
 Writers should not get any special treatment you wouldn’t give a regular guest, especially at the expense of those paying guests.

 Do include downtime in a journalist’s itinerary.
 Getting a story is a lot of work.
 A writer needs time to digest the experience, take notes, and may stumble across other stories while on the trip.
 Having time to pursue these ideas can pay off much more than a crammed itinerary.
 As well, most writers will have other projects they’re working on, need to check email, post to social media and may even want a nap.
 I find a few hours downtime in the afternoon works well.
 It also tends to be a good time of day for taking photos.